AroraShreshth/wasender/README.md

 async function handleIncomingWebhook(request: YourFrameworkRequest) {
   // Replace YourFrameworkRequest
   if (!webhookSecret) {
-    // Ensure wasender instance was initialized with webhookSecret console.error("Webhook secret not configured in SDK.");
+    // Ensure wasenderapi instance was initialized with webhookSecret console.error("Webhook secret not configured in SDK.");
     return; // Or send appropriate error response
   }